BUU44501 Strategic Management: Theory and Practice 10 ECTS

 This module traverses the entire spectrum of business and management.
 The centre of attention is the total enterprise – the industry and competitive environment in which it operates, its long-term direction and strategy, its resources and competitive capabilities, and its prospects for success.

 Throughout the course, the spotlight will be trained on the foremost issues in running a business enterprise: ‘what must future managers and leaders do in order to make the organisation a winner in the game of business?’
 The course explores how good strategic management leads to good business performance.
-It critically examines the techniques of strategic analysis and the methods of crafting, executing and evaluating a well-conceived strategy.
+It critically examines the techniques of strategic analysis and the frameworks and tools for crafting, executing and evaluating a well-conceived strategy.
 Cases and industry practitioner experience are used extensively to ground the experiential learning cycle of concrete experience, reflective observation, abstract conceptualization, and active experimentation (Kolb, 1984).

 Having completed this module, you should be able to:

-- Articulate the role of strategy in the modern organisation, use the vocabulary of strategy, and distinguish strategic management from operational management.
+§ Articulate the role of strategy in the modern organisation, use the vocabulary of strategy and strategic management theory and its application to case scenarios

-- Engage with and critically evaluate the strengths and limitations of the various theoretical frameworks and key debates in the field.
+§ Engage with and critically evaluate the strengths and limitations of the various theoretical frameworks

-- Apply strategic management models and frameworks to organisations (SMEs, MNs, Non-profit) using action learning techniques.
+§ Apply strategic management models and frameworks to organisations (SMEs, MNs, Non-profit).

 Skills Developed in This Module